The date is approaching fast and we’re making preparations. This will be our first show of the year. Don’t miss out!

 Come on out to the Chagrin Falls Polo Fields.

 While I never thought of pursuing woodworking as a career (many years ago), one of my most cherished possessions is a lamp I turned on the lathe in 8th grade shop class.
-As a fulltime IT professional, I miss the creativity and the sense of accomplishment of having made something beautiful, and that has returned me to woodworking.
+When I was a fulltime IT professional, I missed the creativity and the sense of accomplishment of having made something beautiful, and that has returned me to woodworking.